-Next, we will begin Chapte 10 in our science books "Learning about Energy."
-Students will know tht the Sun supplies heat and light energy to Earth.
-They will be introduced to the vocabulary words:heat, energy, shadow, fuel, electricity and battery.
-The lessons will be:
+Next, we will begin Chapter 10 in our science books "Learning about Energy".
+Students will Know that the sun supplies heat and light energy to Earth.
+They will be introduced to the vocabulary words: heat, energy, shadow, fuel, electricity, and battery.

 - What gives off heat?

 - How do you get energy?